RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 ### Key Concept:
 - **Shared Responsibility**: All individuals within an organization actively participate in lowering risk and maintaining both physical and virtual security.
 Policies should encourage users to report security concerns.

+Monitoring unsual logins or activity can be done with SIEM tools.

 ## Communication and Network Security
 - **Focus**: Managing and securing physical networks and wireless communications.

 ### Key Concept:
 - **Removing Unsafe Access**: Teams can remove access to unsafe communication channels or networks at the organizational level, discouraging employees from engaging in insecure behavior that could be exploited by threat actors.
+This can be considered "restricted network access"

+Is important since organizations need to get work done for remote, hybrid, and on site workers.

 ## Identity and Access Management
 - **Focus**: Managing access and authorization to keep data secure by ensuring users follow established policies to control and manage assets.